juanpablos/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a Master's student at the University of Chile, interested in Data Science, Machine Learning and Software Engineering.
-I am developing my Master's thesis on the Interpretability of Graph Neural Networks using Logic.
-I have a strong interest in Recommendation Systems and applied Machine Learning.
+I am a Master's student at the University of Chile, interested in Software Engineering, Machine Learning and Data Science.
+My Master's thesis is about the Logical Interpretability of Graph Neural Networks, figuring out what is happening inside the network in the domain of formal logic.

-My experience consists mostly of researching uses of Machine Learning on source code and implementing various prototypes for freelance and research projects.
-This includes feature and data engineering, software development and results reporting.
+My experience consists mostly of research on uses of Machine Learning on source code and research of Graph Neural Networks, and implementing various prototypes for freelance and research projects.
+This ranges from EDA and feature and data engineering, to software development and data visualization.
 I also have experience in teaching as a TA for several courses in University, ranging from advanced programming methodology classes to data mining and deep learning.
+Currently I am working as a TA for the following courses: Deep Learning, Introductory Data Mining and Data Science Project.

-When not in front of my computer I am reading, studying Japanese, Kanji or building mechanical keyboards.
+When not in front of my computer I am reading, studying Japanese Kanji, or building mechanical keyboards.
 I also love rhythm games.